 You DO need our permission to:

 Reproduce our work: Reproducing, distributing or selling any information published by Pew Research Center, for purposes other than those listed above, requires our express, advance written permission.
 Please use our form to submit your permission request.
 All permission requests will be addressed promptly; you must wait for a response before using our material.

-Use our Datasets: Pew Research Center makes its data available to the public for secondary analysis.
+Use our datasets: Pew Research Center makes its data available to the public for secondary analysis.
 Typically, survey data are released several months after the reports written from the data are published.
 Before downloading the dataset, you will be required to read and accept our dataset agreement.
-All publications using data should reference the Pew Research Center as the source of the data, and should acknowledge that Pew Research Center bears no responsibility for the interpretations presented or conclusions reached based on analysis of the data.
+All publications using data should reference Pew Research Center as the source of the data, and should acknowledge that Pew Research Center bears no responsibility for the interpretations presented or conclusions reached based on analysis of the data.